Azhar (film): Production

+Development

-As early as June 2013, producer Ekta Kapoor had spoken of her plans and signed a contract with cricketer Mohammad Azharuddin to make this film based on certain well known and highly talked about incidents and facts of Azharrudin's life.
-At that time actors Saif Ali Khan, Ranbir Kapoor, and Ranveer Singh were on her wish list.
-Azharuddin was quizzical over the film until after he had read a copy of the script presented to him by director D'Souza.
-Pakistani actress Urwa Hocane was earlier offered the lead female role of Sangeeta Bijlani, however, she refused saying that she didn't want to do bold scenes.
-The role was later played by Nargis Fakhri, who herself is of Pakistani ethnicity.
-Actress Nyra Banerjee worked as an assistant director for this film.
+In June 2013, producer Ekta Kapoor had revealed her plans to make a film based on the life of cricketer Mohammad Azharuddin.
+Saif Ali Khan, Ranbir Kapoor, and Ranveer Singh were considered to play the role.
+Azharuddin was skeptical about the film until after he had read a copy of the script presented to him by director Anthony D'Souza.
+Pakistani actress Urwa Hocane was earlier offered the lead female role of Sangeeta Bijlani, however, she refused as she didn't want to do any bold scenes.
+The role was later given to Nargis Fakhri, who herself is of Pakistani ethnicity.
+Actress Nyra Banerjee worked as an assistant director for the film.
 The sports action was done by stunt director Rob Miller.
 Prachi Desai was signed to play the role of Naureen, the first wife of Azharuddin and she met her personally to get into the skin of character.
-Lara Dutta played the role of lawyer Meera.
+Lara Dutta played the role of lawyer Meera, the prosecution lawyer against Azhar.

 Filming

-Filming started in May 2015.
-Various scenes for the film have been shot at cricket grounds including Lord's, The Oval, Edgbaston, St Lawrence Ground and County Ground, Derby, as well as other places in the United Kingdom including Harleyford Manor, Virginia Water, Mayfield Lavender Farm, and Windsor.
+Filming began in May 2015.
+Various scenes for the film were shot at cricket grounds including Lord's, The Oval, Edgbaston, St Lawrence Ground and County Ground, Derby, as well as other places in the United Kingdom including Harleyford Manor, Virginia Water, Mayfield Lavender Farm, and Windsor.

-The first schedule of the film was completed in October 2015 in London and the second schedule also completed in Hyderabad.
+The first schedule of the film was completed in October 2015 in London and the second schedule was also completed in Hyderabad.